cedar-policy/rfcs/text/0068-entity-tags.md

 ```
 resource.policyTags == principal.authTags
 [resource.policyTags, principal.authTags]
+{foo: principal.authTags}
-(if true then principal.authTags else principal.authTags).write
+(if principal.isAdmin then principal.authTags else principal.authTags).write
 ```
-(Note that the last case is disallowed because `principal.authTags` is not _directly_ part of a `.` sub-expression -- it is returned from the `if` first.)
+(Note that the last case is disallowed because `principal.authTags` is not _directly_ part of a `.` sub-expression -- it is returned from the `if` first.
+However, the usual short-circuiting mechanism would allow an `if` expression with a constant condition.)

 ### Validating and parsing entities